apotonick/tyrant/README.md

 ## Operations

-trb instead of pushing into controller
+[Trailblazer](https://github.com/apotonick/trailblazer) instead of pushing into controller

 Tyrant exposes its public API using operations.